bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 And then there's other complexities such as like, I've got this allowance for 10 Bitcoin worth of channels, and now I want to open more.
 Now what do I do?
 Do nodes assume that the other ones are closed?
-Because now nodes can't go look on chain to see if the channel's closed, right?
+Because now nodes can't go look onchain to see if the channel's closed, right?
 So that is different now.

 Mark Erhardt: 00:21:45

 I kind of, maybe I'm jumping too far, but I kind of wonder that sort of also enables people to have credit based channels, right?
-Yeah.
 That must be part of the discussion, right?

 Elle Mouton: 00:21:56